 Just as medicine begins with the Hippocratic Oath, Mollison began by formalizing the ethics of permaculture.
 There are 3 ethics which I'll quote from his book Permaculture, A Designers Manual, then follow with my own tweaks.

-Oh, by the way, I've created a one page summary of permaculture that you can get from the link in the program notes.
+Oh, by the way, I've created a one-page summary of permaculture.
 I'll be following that summary for the rest of this episode.

 The three ethics of permaculture are: